apache/nuttx/configs/skp16c26/README.txt

    Change to the directory just above the NuttX installation.
 If <nuttx-dir> is where NuttX is installed, then cd to <nuttx-dir>/..

-2. Get the buildroot Module
+2. Get and Install the buildroot Module

+   a.
+Using a release tarball:

+     cd <nuttx-dir>/..
+     Download the appropriate buildroot package.
+     unpack the buildroot package
+     rename the directory to buildroot

+   b.
+Using CVS

-   Check out the misc/buildroot module (or download the appropriate buildroot package).
+     Check out the misc/buildroot module.
 CVS checkout instructions:

         cvs -d:pserver:anonymous@nuttx.cvs.sourceforge.net:/cvsroot/nuttx login
-     cvs -z3 -d:pserver:anonymous@nuttx.cvs.sourceforge.net:/cvsroot/nuttx co -P nuttx
+        cvs -z3 -d:pserver:anonymous@nuttx.cvs.sourceforge.net:/cvsroot/nuttx co -P misc/buildroot

-3. Move the buildroot Source Tree and create the archive directory
+     Move the buildroot Source Tree and create the archive directory

         mv misc/buildroot .

+   Make the archive directory:

      mkdir archive

-   The <nuttx>/../buildroot is where the toolchain is built;
+   The <nuttx-dir>/../buildroot is where the toolchain is built;
-   The <nuttx>/../archive directory is where toolchain sources will be downloaded.
+   The <nuttx-dir>/../archive directory is where toolchain sources will be downloaded.

+3. Make sure that NuttX is configured

+     cd <nuttx-dir>/tools
+     ./configure.sh <nuttx-configuration>

 4. Configure and Make the buildroot

      cd buildroot